Typetura/Typetura/README.md

 }
 ```

 At this point you may be noticing the fluid transition cuts off at that `960px` width we set earlier.
 This is because the animation has stopped and the normal `h1` value is currently being used.
 Move the value(s) from the `100%` keyframe to your `h1`.
-Just like with regular CSS animations, the animation transitions into the values defined on the element so we can safely delete that keyframe and below is our vinal CSS for our `h1`.
+Just like with regular CSS animations, the animation transitions into the values defined on the element so we can safely delete that keyframe and below is our final CSS for our `h1`.

 ```css
 h1 {